 Applications for 2018 open on 1st October 2017 and close on 31st May 2018.

 Due to the necessity to balance student numbers between five partners, and have certainty as to student numbers on the programme as early as possible, applicants are required to pay a £1500 deposit within 21 days of being made a formal offer.
 This deposit will be subtracted from the fees if the applicant proceeds with the programme and will be retained if they fail to commence the programme after accepting a formal offer.

-Formal offers are likely to be issued in June 2017 (for this year) and June 2018 (for next).
+Formal offers are likely to be issued in June 2018.

 Co-funded by the European Commission